IgniteUI/indigo-design-docfx/en/codegen/layout-codegen.md

 Elements receive fluid (percentage-based) width and height.
 The proportion ratio in their group is maintained, unless they are explicitly set as fixed-sized in Sketch.

 ### Dialog, Toast, Tooltip
 Dialog, Toast, and Tooltip show on top of the content via overlay so they, by design, belong to a higher z-index level.
-The Code generation excludes them from the default mechanism of creating rows and columns.
+The Code Generator excludes them from the default mechanism of creating rows and columns.
 They receive a higher z-index and are not considered in justification or alignment rules for the group.

 The Dialog, Toast, and Tooltip components have another thing in common.
 They all appear in the UI dynamically using code.
 Since these are not normally visible until programmatically shown, they are usually not shown in the Sketch design unless the designer is creating an artboard for their open state.
 To solve the disconnect between the designer’s requirements to show the Artboard in several states, and the developer only code generating the component once, the following guidance should be followed.
 Add the required Dialog, Toast, and Tooltip to the drawing, configure them, as you will any other element, then hide them as below.
 This form is the one the developer selects to generate code.
-Hiding elements in the object panel has no effect on code generation, code generation generates all elements here, hidden or not.
+Hiding elements in the object panel has no effect on Code Generator, it generates all elements here, hidden or not.
 Dialog, Toast, and Tooltip elements are placed at the bottom of the components HTML and not mixed in with other elements as they have dynamic runtime placement when brought into view.

 <img class="responsive-img" src="../images/layout_codegen17.png" />